 32 When Elisha reached the house, there was the boy lying dead on his couch.
 33 He went in, shut the door on the two of them, and prayed to the Lord.
 34 Then he got on the bed and lay on the boy, mouth to mouth, eyes to eyes, hands to hands.
 As he stretched himself out on him, the boy’s body grew warm.
 35 Elisha turned away and walked back and forth in the room and then got on the bed and stretched out on him once more.
 The boy sneezed seven times and opened his eyes.

-We can never underestimate the power of a mother’s intercession because as proven in this passage, it can even bring a dead boy back to life.
+We can never underestimate the power of a mother’s intercession because, as this passage proves, it can even bring a dead boy back to life.
 Their prayers cast favor upon their children and family.
-With this in mind, we can see the manifestation of God’s power and miracle through the powerful intercessions of mothers.
+With this in mind, we can see the manifestation of God’s power and miracles through the powerful intercessions of mothers.